Best Country for a Holding Company in Europe (2026)

 Tax Treaty Networks: Does It Matter?

-All four jurisdictions have extensive tax treaty networks.
-Cyprus has 67 double tax treaties, including treaties with Russia, Ukraine, and most EU countries.
-Netherlands has 100+ treaties and is particularly strong for US and Asian connections.
-Ireland has 76 treaties including a treaty with the United States.
+Cyprus has 67 double tax treaties covering Russia, Ukraine, and most EU countries.
+Netherlands leads with 100+ treaties, particularly strong for US and Asian connections.
+Ireland maintains 76 treaties including a US agreement.
 Luxembourg has 83 treaties.
+Extensive networks matter most when your investment flows cross multiple jurisdictions or involve treaty-dependent structures.
+Cyprus excels for Eastern Europe and EU routes; Netherlands and Luxembourg dominate transatlantic and Asian corridors.

 For most SME holding structures, the number of treaties matters less than the specific treaties with your operating countries.
 If your subsidiaries are in Germany, France, Spain and Poland, all four jurisdictions have treaties covering those countries.
 The treaty quality (withholding tax rates, tie-breaker provisions) varies and should be checked for your specific structure.